ZIB-IOL/open_loop_fw/README.md

 # Acceleration of Frank-Wolfe Algorithms with Open-Loop Step-Sizes

 Code for the paper:
 Wirth, E., Pokutta, S., and Kerdreux, T. (2023).
 Acceleration of Frank-Wolfe Algorithms with Open-Loop Step-Sizes.
-To Appear in Proceedings of AISTATS.
+In Proceedings of AISTATS.

 ## Installation guide